 Father’s Day is a time to celebrate dads and to thank them for all that they have given their children.
-Being a parent is difficult, but imagine that responsibility coupled with being the leader of a nation.
+Being a parent is hard, but imagine that responsibility coupled with being the leader of a nation.
 On this day, let’s look at the presidential fathers.

-Author Joshua Kendall wrote a book titled First Dads: Parenting and Politics from George Washington to Barack Obama, in which he talks about the commanders in chief and their children.
+Author Joshua Kendall wrote a book titled First Dads: Parenting and Politics from George Washington to Barack Obama, which talks about the commanders in chief and their children.
 Not all presidents had kids of their own, including George Washington, who helped raise his wife’s children.

 Jefferson and his wife Martha had six children, but only two daughters survived to adulthood.
-According to Kendall, Jefferson was “America’s most articulate advocate of freedom,” however, “with his daughters he was a control freak.”
+According to Kendall, Jefferson was “America’s most articulate advocate of freedom,” but, “with his daughters he was a control freak.”

 Historians suggest Jefferson may have also had up to six children with a slave at his plantation, Sally Hemings.
 The situation is not clear, but it appears two of the children, born into slavery, were allowed to “run away” to the North.
 One died in infancy.
 The others were freed in Jefferson’s will, after his death.